-A bail bond in Las Vegas is money that a bondsman pays a Nevada court to release a defendant after arrest.
-People who cannot afford to pay bail themselves can hire a bondsman, generally for 15% of the bail amount.
-The bondsman pays the full amount (“posts bond”) to the court.
+The bail process here in Nevada is fairly simple.
+If you can’t afford to pay the full amount of the bail, you can hire a bondsman for a set rate of 15% of the bail amount.
+The bondsman then pays the full amount (“posts bond”) to the court.

-The trade-off of using Las Vegas bail bonds is that the person who hires the bondsman never gets that 15% back.
+The trade-off in using a bondsman is that the person who hires the bondsman never gets that 15% back.
 When the case ends and the court returns (“exonerates”) the bail, it all goes to the bondsman.
-1 2
+1

 - 1. How can I bail a person out of jail in Nevada?